 Examine the picture with the participants, highlighting any issues you want to discuss such as relationships between the characters and where the picture is set.
 Explain that the group is going to bring the picture to life by making a three-dimensional tableau.
 Invite the participants to look carefully at the picture and to place themselves in the space as one of the characters.
 As they enter they should say who they are and make a freeze frame of their chosen character as accurately as possible.

-Explore this technique in depth at our one-day workshop Primary Drama Across The Curriculum.
+Explore this technique at our one-day workshop Primary Drama Across The Curriculum.